-Phonological and morphological rules of English.
-Basic sentence patterns.
-Contrast of English phonology, morphology, and syntax with structures of other languages.
+Rules of English morphology and syntax.
+Contrast of English morphology and syntax with structures of other languages.
 Practice in problem solving to discover areas of difference between English and the native language of the learner.
-Emphasis on development of techniques to teach an identified problem area.
 Prerequisites: EDBI 4314/5314 and a course in the teaching of English as a second language, or consent of instructor.